ichimal/local-function/README.txt

 translated into a GO expression.
 NO-RETUREN can be located anywhere upon local-function body.

-NOTE: jus on this implementation, NO-RETURN not supported to call other functions.
+NOTE: just on this implementation, NO-RETURN not supported to call other functions.

 NOTE: TCO for non NO-RETURN style recursive call is not guaranteed.